fraxinas/Geckocontroller/README.md

 ### FAN Output
 * for an ATX type PC fan
 * PWM and tachometer pins
+* power cut-off circuitry for completely stopping all types of fans

 ### Dallas Thermometer Input
 * 2 inputs for DS18B20 bus temperature sensors